HDB Power Of Attorney In Singapore: 7 Things To Know

 Required Documents For An HDB Power Of Attorney

-• Two certified true copies of the POA by your lawyer
+• Two certified true copies of the Power of Attorney, validated by your lawyer;

-• Letter from your lawyer confirming that they’ve used the standard format for an HDB POA
+• A letter from your lawyer confirming adherence to the standard HDB POA format;

 Getting An HDB Power Of Attorney In Singapore